California Sexual Harassment Law: An Overview of Your Rights

 This type of harassment may appear as an offer or a threat.
 Quid pro quo harassment is considered severe enough that a single incident may be a civil rights violation.

 Harassment is illegal when it is so frequent or severe that it unreasonably interferes with an individual’s work performance or creates an intimidating, hostile, or offensive work environment.

-To be unlawful, the harassment must be both subjectively and objectively offensive.
+To violate sexual harassment laws in California, the harassment must be both subjectively and objectively offensive.
 Unless the type of harassment is severe or physical, courts generally require that the sexual harassment occurrences be more than isolated or sporadic.

 However, one severe, physical act can be sexual harassment, and many minor incidents could combine to be harassment.

 The Fair Employment and Housing Act: CA Sexual Harassment Law

 Under the FEHA and the DFEH’s regulations, every employer must take reasonable steps to prevent and correct discriminatory and harassing conduct.